Help Centre

 When an MDOI is accessed, the system resolves it by directing users to the metadata record and, where applicable, the current location of the object.

-The system is governed by the Metascholar Digital Object Identifier Foundation, which ensures standards, reliability, and long-term sustainability.
+The system is governed by the MDOI Foundation, which ensures standards, reliability, and long-term sustainability.

 Registration Agencies are accredited organisations that assign MDOIs and support users within specific scholarly or institutional communities.